The Church of Jesus Christ of Latter-day Saints

-Church theology is restorationist and nontrinitarian; the church is a Christian denomination and includes a belief in the doctrine of salvation through Jesus Christ and his substitutionary atonement on behalf of mankind.
-It is often included in the lists of larger Christian denominations, though most Catholics, Orthodox Christians and evangelicals, and some Mainline Protestants have considered the LDS Church to be distinct and separate from mainstream Christianity.
+The church's theology is restorationist and nontrinitarian.
+It is a Christian denomination and includes a belief in the doctrine of salvation through Jesus Christ and his substitutionary atonement on behalf of mankind.
+It is often included in the lists of larger Christian denominations, though the Catholic Church, Eastern and Oriental Orthodox, evangelicals, and all (Note: While denomination policies exist, a minority of specific pastors may act differently, but the clear consensus across these groups is non-recognition.) mainline Protestant churches (Note: Sources from the Catholic Church, the Lutheran Church – Missouri Synod, the Wisconsin Evangelical Lutheran Synod, the Evangelical Lutheran Church in America, the United Methodist Church, the Presbyterian Church (USA), the Anglican Communion, the Oriental Orthodox Churches, and the Eastern Orthodox Churches) have considered the LDS Church to be distinct and separate from mainstream Christianity.
 The church has an open canon of four scriptural texts: the Holy Bible, the Book of Mormon, the Doctrine and Covenants (D&C), and the Pearl of Great Price.
 Other than the Bible, the majority of the church canon consists of material believed by the church's members to have been revealed by God to Joseph Smith, including texts described as lost parts of the Bible, and other works believed to have been written by ancient prophets, including the Book of Mormon.
 Members adhere to church laws of sexual purity, health, fasting, and Sabbath observance, and contribute ten percent of their income to the church in tithing.
 The church teaches ordinances through which adherents make covenants with God, including baptism, endowment, and celestial marriage.